vishalsharma325/To-do_list/README.md

 Persistence:

-All data saved to localStorage
+All data saved to localStorage.